 What About Ease of Use?

-Unlike propane engines, where the storage tank connects directly to the machine, you must transfer gasoline to the integrated tank of a gas powered generator.
-But this means there is an extra external propane tank for propane generators that doesn’t exist with gas generators.
+Unlike propane engines, where the storage tank connects directly to the machine, you must transfer gasoline to the integrated tank of a gas-powered generator.
+But this means there is an extra external propane tank for propane generators that don’t exist with gas generators.

-Yes, there are some miscellaneous factors when it comes to choosing between a propane generator and a gas powered generator.
+Yes, there are various factors when choosing between a propane generator and a gas-powered generator.
 One is the external temperature during usage.

 A propane tank uses a regulator to control the pressure inside the tank.
-In very cold temperatures, this component can freeze up, in which case the tank cannot release the gas.
+In frigid temperatures, this component can freeze up, in which case the tank cannot release the gas.

-There is another challenge with operating a propane generator in extreme cold weather.
+There is another challenge with operating a propane generator in extremely cold weather.
 In normal conditions, as the tank converts liquid propane to a gas, it relies on heat from the surrounding air.
-If the air is too cold, the tank may not dispense the fuel.
+The tank may not dispense the fuel if the air is too cold.

-Also consider that during a natural disaster there could be a widespread power outage or other conditions that affect the availability of generator fuel.
-For instance, there may not be an open gas station near you due to lack of electricity to run the gas pumps and other equipment.
+Also, consider that during a natural disaster, there could be a widespread power outage or other conditions that affect the availability of generator fuel.
+For instance, there may not be an open gas station near you due to a lack of electricity to run the gas pumps and other equipment.
 Or impassable roads may prevent the shipping of both propane and gasoline.
 Petroleum refining facilities may even be inoperable.

-In this case you’re limited to how much fuel you already have.
-Because propane can be stored indefinitely, it may be easier for you to keep a large supply on hand for this type of extended emergency.
+In this case, you’re limited to how much fuel you already have.
+Because propane can be stored indefinitely, it may be easier for you to keep an ample supply on hand for this type of extended emergency.

-But propane generators give you the option of running them off of large propane tanks that are capable of providing days of power, depending on your power load.
+But propane generators give you the option of running them off large propane tanks capable of providing days of power, depending on your power load.

 Is It Cheaper To Run A Generator On Propane Or Gas?

 There are instances where gasoline generators can be cheaper to run than propane generators and vice versa.
 That is because the price of each fuel source can fluctuate.
-Which one is cheaper at any given time depends on where you live, the vendor, and the current market.
+Which is more affordable at any given time depends on where you live, the vendor, and the current market.

-One certain way to compare the cost effectiveness of the two fuel types is with kilowatt-hours (kWh) as the common denominator.
+One way to compare the cost-effectiveness of the two fuel types is with kilowatt-hours (kWh) as the common denominator.
 If you know the number of pounds of propane and gallons of gasoline it takes to create the same output, then multiply those values with the cost of each and then divide them by kWh.
-These ratios will tell you which fuel is cheaper, even at different price points.
+These ratios tell you which fuel is cheaper, even at different price points.

 Dual-Fuel Generators

-If you are conflicted about going all-in on choosing between propane vs gas generators, there is a third option available.
-You can get a dual fuel generator that can run off either propane or gas.
+If you are conflicted about choosing between propane vs. gas generators, a third option is available.
+You can get a dual fuel generator that runs off propane or gas.

-A duel fuel generator tends to be larger than some of the compact, single-fuel generators.
-However, the option to run both fuels can eliminate some of the disadvantages with generators that run off one fuel or the other.
+A duel fuel generator tends to be larger than some compact, single-fuel generators.
+However, the option to run either fuel can eliminate some disadvantages of generators that run off one fuel or the other.

-Personal note: I just bought the dual fuel Duromax XP13000EH to run my entire house.
+Personal note: I bought the dual fuel Duromax XP13000EH to run my house.

 Learn More About Portable Power Solutions

 Did our information on choosing between a propane generator and a gas generator help you?
-Take a look at our other posts on all things portable power.
+Please take a look at our other posts on all things portable power.

 Leave a Reply